wizardamigos/app/curriculum/lesson059/description.en.md

 ---
 {
-  "title": "Code Combat (Basin Stampede)",
+  "title": "Code Combat (Keeping Time)",
-  "duration": "4:13"
+  "duration": "3:52"
 }
 ---

-Dynamically figure out how to move based on your surrounding.
+Practice to do activities based on a certain timing
-Calculate the right distances and walking directions.
-It's all about `cartesian coordinates` where the lower left corner of the screen corresponds to x=0 and y=0.